- Home

 Diabetic retinopathy is an eye disease that people living with diabetes have a higher risk of developing.

-This is because, if blood sugar levels and blood pressure are consistently high, they can damage your blood vessels.
+This is because, if blood sugar levels and blood pressure are consistently high, they can damage blood vessels.
 And with many important blood vessels in your eyes, this can affect the retina’s ability to work properly, causing vision issues.
 If left untreated for too long, diabetic retinopathy can cause complete sight loss.

 Luckily, there are things you can do to protect yourself against developing diabetic retinopathy.
-This includes maintaining blood pressure and sugar levels, making healthy lifestyle choices, spotting changes in your eyesight, and getting your eyes tested.
+This includes maintaining healthy blood pressure and sugar levels, making healthy lifestyle choices, spotting changes in your eyesight, and getting your eyes tested.

 Everyone over 12 years old living with diabetes in the UK is entitled to an NHS eye screening test once a year.
-You can learn more about diabetic eye screening and how to book your test on the NHS website.
+You can learn more about diabetic eye screening and how to book a test on the NHS website.

 The Diabetes UK website also has further information about diabetic retinopathy’s different stages, causes, and treatments.